predoiua/predoiua.github.io/tutorials/linux/lfcs/lfcs_7_linux_virtualization_management.md

-virsh              # open a shell . we can run here cmd like net-list. net-destroy default  # after that no virt in : ip a net-start default    # start it again net-autostart --disable default  # disable auto start for default. this create remove link in autostart foldder
+virsh              # open a shell . we can run here cmd like net-list. net-destroy default  # after that no virt in : ip a net-start default    # start it again net-autostart --disable default  # disable auto start for default. this create remove link in autostart folder
 ~~~

 ### removing default network